dheero/OBF.github.io/wiki/Minutes:2008_ConfCall.md

 4. [Treasurer's financial
     report](Media:2008-OBF-Treasurer-Report_Ammended2.pdf "wikilink")
     from summer 2008, with accounts updated to be current for

-Board meeting

-1. Any purchase or server hosting decisions
+5. Any purchase or server hosting decisions

 Minutes
 -------